GETYCOMFORSURE/vae_gan_mnist/README.md

 # VAE vs GAN on MNIST

-Two generative models, same dataset, built from scratch in PyTorch — then compared on the two things that actually differ: sample quality and training stability.
+Two generative models, same dataset, built in PyTorch — then compared on the two things that actually differ: sample quality and training stability.

 ## Results